solid/catalog/README.md

 ## Audience

-The primary audience of the Solid Resources Catalog is potential adopters of Solid, funders, new and onboarding developers, end-users, and the general public at any level of technical knowledge.
+The primary audience of the Solid Resources Catalog (Viewer) is potential adopters of Solid, funders, new and onboarding developers, end-users, and the general public at any level of technical knowledge.

 ## Long Term Goals